 - Career assessment (interest and/or aptitude testing)

-Any student experiencing academic difficulties in math, English, or entry level computer courses may receive tutoring services free of charge.
-For information on tutors’ schedules, students may contact the Tutoring Center.
+Any student experiencing academic difficulties may receive tutoring services free of charge.
+For information on tutors’ schedules, students may contact the Tutoring Center or Special Populations Department.
 No appointment is necessary for tutoring.
 Students also have access to free online tutoring 24/7 through tutor.com.
-Access to tutor.com is available through myCampus and BBLearn.
+Access to tutor.com is available through BlackBoard (BBLearn).

 Assistance to Students on Academic Warning, Probation, and Dismissal

-Students who are experiencing difficulties resulting in Assistance to Students on Academic Warning, Probation, and Dismissal are referred to The ARC for assistance.
-ARC staff will meet with students to discuss issues that contributed to their academic problems.
-Meeting with ARC staff and developing a plan to address academic issues can place a student on the path towards success.
+Students who are experiencing difficulties resulting in assistance to students on Academic Warning, Probation, and Dismissal are referred to the One-Stop for assistance.
+One-Stop staff will meet with students to discuss issues that contributed to their academic problems.
+Meeting with One-Stop staff and developing a plan to address academic issues can place a student on the path towards success.

 BanWeb and Student Email Training

 WGTC utilizes Banner (used by staff and some faculty) and BanWeb (used by some faculty and all students) as its databases to record and manage demographic information, schedules, grades, and other academic information related to each student.
 Learning to use BanWeb effectively will allow students to review their transcripts, check on their financial aid status and manage other aspects of their student record.
-Free training on college resources and on student email, the primary form of communication between the college and its students, is available in The ARC on each campus.
-College resources include, but are not limited to Banner Mobile, myconnect, and mynavigate.
+Free training on college resources and on student email, the primary form of communication between the college and its students, is available in the One-Stop on each campus.
+College resources include, but are not limited to BanWeb, Connect, Navigate and Blackboard.